as a driver for efficient intralogistics

-Material flow planning Logistics
+Material flow planning in logistics

+Material flow planning includes the planning and design of internal material flows and forms the basis for transparency and efficiency within the processes.
 Historically developed processes and ever faster changing market requirements in logistics often make it necessary to revise material and goods flows.
 Likewise, the planning of new locations may require a new material flow concept.
 Regardless of the initial situation, a holistic planning approach should always be chosen in order to secure decisive competitive and efficiency advantages.
 In material flow planning, we include the entire logistics processes, from incoming goods to outgoing goods, as well as the associated infrastructure, space, logistics equipment and future customer requirements.
 We see material flow planning as a driver for efficient intralogistics.
 Therefore, material and information flows within logistics should not be neglected under any circumstances.
 Because this is where it is decided how physical goods movements of any kind can actually be realised and planned and how efficiently goods of the most diverse kinds can be coordinated.

 If the material flow is not optimally planned, the entire process chain from goods receipt to goods issue will not function properly either.In order to reduce throughput times, reduce susceptibility to errors, increase efficiency and reduce logistics costs, optimal and well thought-out material flow planning is required.
 Significant advantages that you can achieve through our material flow planning are:

-- Minimisation of transport, storage and handling costs
+• Minimisation of transport, storage and handling costs

-- Clearly structured and standardised processes
+• Structured and standardised processes

-- Optimisation of the space requirement
+• Optimisation of space requirements

-- Reduction of throughput times
+• Shortening of throughput times

-- Reduction of the error rate
+• Reduction of the error rate

 By using our 3D warehouse simulation, warehouse processes and procedures are dynamically and realistically simulated.
 Throughput quantities and throughput times can be parameterised according to customer requirements.
 The planned material flow can be checked in advance for performance limits, disruption scenarios and bottlenecks.